arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### Opta™ Basic Configuration

 The IP address is the device address when using the Modbus TCP.
-If you attach the Opta™ and leave the ethernet configuration as default, the external DHCP server will provide an IP address by assigning automatically for the Opta™.
+If you attach the Opta™ and leave the ethernet configuration as default, the external *Dynamic Host Configuration Protocol (DHCP)* server will provide an IP address by assigning automatically for the Opta™.
 You will later need to scan for the address and use that IP address as the device address of the Opta™.

 The Opta™ can also be configured manually with a specific IP address.
 This method is viable to assign devices with specific addresses to operate under certain policies if required.
 To do this, you need to define the IP setting by enabling the sketch found within the `Resources` tab of the PLC IDE.
 The following image shows what the configuration could look like.

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)

-If the IP address for the Opta™ is set manually, it is necessary to configure the Ethernet interface on your computer by introducing a manual IP address setting under IPv4.
+If the IP address for the Opta™ is set manually, it is necessary to configure the Ethernet interface on your computer by introducing a manual IP address setting under *IPv4*.
 The information set under the IPv4 configuration follows the gateway setting.
 This is important to ensure you can develop the project for the Opta™ using the PLC IDE.

-The configured IP address for the Opta is used to connect and develop within the Arduino PLC IDE environment.
+The configured IP address for the Opta also serves to connect and develop within the Arduino PLC IDE environment.
 The Modbus TCP option must be activated and set with the Opta™ device's assigned IP address by going to `On-line -> Set up communication`.
 The connection between Opta™ and the development environment can be verified with the`ping <Opta™ IP Address>` command via the terminal.

 It is an important configuration to work with PLC IDE and Opta™.
-Once the properties of the Opta™ devices are correctly set, you will be able to connect to Opta™ and switch between two devices without any issue.
+Once the properties of the Opta™ devices are correctly set, you will be able to connect to Opta™ and two devices' states without any issue.

 #### Modbus TCP Master (Client) and Server (Slave) Mode